 These photo organizing mistakes have been made by myself and others.
-Learn how to avoid them and fix them because your photos are priceless and should be treated as the treasure they are.
+Learn how to avoid them and fix them because your photos are priceless.

 You took the pictures because you wanted to see the moments again.
 But here you are, years later, with boxes and devices full of photos, and most likely not organized photos.
 And you probably don’t look at many beyond the most recent very often.